Remortgaging Into Retirement

 - Some state that the maximum age limit at the end of the mortgage term is the age at which you will retire

-Options for over 60s and Over 70s
+Options for over 60s and 70s

 How to remortgage when you’ve retired

-Remortgaging when you’ve retired doesn’t necessarily need to be any more complex than if you were still working and you can make the process a lot more straightforward by following a few simple steps.
+Remortgaging when you’ve retired doesn’t necessarily need to be any more complex than if you were still working, and you can make the process a lot more straightforward by following a few simple steps.

 - Working out your current equity position and loan-to-value

-- Guidance on what documentary evidence is required – total pension income etc. – so you can be fully prepared before submitting your remortgage application
+- Guidance on what documentary evidence is required – total pension income, etc. – so you can be fully prepared before submitting your remortgage application

 - Downloading and optimising your credit reports to spot any inaccuracies or outdated information which could hinder your chances of success